Ryado/ryado.github.io/cv_dahimene.md

 Ryadh Dahimene, Ph.D
 ====================
 > Data enthusiast & Challenges addict, fascinated by Data in all its forms.
 Ryadh is a skilled professional with a strong academic/technical background as well as a business focused mindset.
-Ryadh worked with data at scale in various sectors including social networking, retail, insurance, banking, luxury and e-commerce.
+Ryadh worked with data at scale in various domains including social networking, retail, insurance, banking, luxury and e-commerce.
 The list of clients he worked for include major worldwide groups like Auchan Group, Invivo Group, CDiscount, Harmonie Mutuelle etc.

 155 A, Rue Pelleport
 75020 Paris